 Trust me.
 You’ll be amazed at how much you’ll end up enjoying your flight regardless.

-You have got to teach your children manners and respect.
-They have learn to consider those around them.
+Teach your children manners and respect and to consider other flyers around them.

 17 Tips for Flying with Kids

-There are three essential keys to helping your children have a good flight.
+There are three essential keys to helping your child have a good flight.

 99% of the time your child will be irritated, cranky or screaming because they are either:

-Pack enough food, enough toys and provide opportunity for them to rest on the plane.
+Pack enough food, enough toys and provide the opportunity for them to rest on the plane.

-Get them really excited about it, let them know it is a big adventure.
-Practice at home.
+Get your child excited about lying and let them know it is a big adventure.
+Practice flying with your kids at home.
 Watch cartoons or movies if you can.